cobleg/MachineLearning/normalising data.md

 - Feature scaling
 - Mean normalisation
 - Z-score normalisation

+*WARNING* Be mindful of [data leakage](https://machinelearningmastery.com/data-leakage-machine-learning/).
+Make sure any transformations are done after the raw data has been partitioned into: train, validate, and test sets.
+For example, data minimum and maximum should be calculated separately for the train, validate and test data sets.
+This will reflect the reality that new data samples in the future will also be different and will provide a more realistic indication of the likely accuracy of the trained model.

 # Feature scaling
 Features are variables that are used as input data to train a model.
 Often the features have different scales, that the data values of each feature lie on different parts of the real number line.
 For example, Feature 1 ($1,000<x_1<100,000$) and Feature 2 ($-100<x_2<-50$).